Property Tax Lab

 • Bands vs point values: The Welsh AVM assigns properties to Council Tax bands, which are broad value ranges.
 A proportional tax requires a point estimate of value, demanding higher precision from the model.

-But it does not settle the question of whether the same approach can deliver the accuracy needed for a proportional tax across a property stock 16 times larger and considerably more diverse.
+The Welsh AVM confirms the VOA can build a credible system from existing data.
+But it does not settle whether the same approach can deliver the accuracy needed for a proportional tax across a property stock 16 times larger and considerably more diverse.

 Design Choices for a Proportional Tax AVM

-A proportional property tax in England could take several forms, each with different AVM requirements:
+A proportional tax could take several forms, each with different AVM requirements:

 1